 [B4] E. Farhi and J. Goldstone, arXiv:1411.4028

 One of the realistic applications of gate model quantum computers is quantum simulation of small-size molecules [B5].
-Also, methods to efficiently solve linear equations by gate model quantum computers may be applied to machine learning and related tasks [B6] though some care must be taken [B7], e.g. one should devise an efficient method to load classical data on a quantum machine.
+Also, methods to efficiently solve linear equations by gate model quantum computers may be applied to machine learning and related tasks [B6] though care must be taken [B7], e.g. one should devise an efficient method to load classical data on a quantum machine.

 [B5] B. Bauer et al, Phys.
 Rev. X6, 031045 (2016); P.J.J.
 O'Malley et al, Phys.
 Rev. X6, 031007 (2016); Proc.
 Nat.
 Acad.
 Sci.
 USA., 114, 7555 (2017)

 [B6] J. Biamonte et al, Nature 549, 195 (2017)